-- (i) Label specimen and request card. - (ii) Apply a DANGER OF INFECTION label to the specimen and request card. - (iii) Place the sample in the specimen compartment of the bag and seal.
+- (i) Label specimen and request card. - (ii) Ensure to include details of suspected illness/patient travel/symptoms - (ii) Apply a DANGER OF INFECTION label to the specimen and request card. - (iii) Place the sample in the specimen compartment of the bag and seal.